Rishabh0896/game-store/README.md

 ## Installation Steps

 1. **Database Setup:**
    - Import the provided dump into your MySQL database.
-This action will create the database 'game_store_db_ver3' along with all necessary tables, procedures, functions, triggers, and data.
+This action will create the database 'game_store_db' along with all necessary tables, procedures, functions, triggers, and data.

 2. **Configure Database Connection:**
    - Navigate to the 'gameStore' folder and open the 'settings.py' file using any text editor.